 What is vascular dementia?

 Vascular dementia is considered the second leading type of dementia.
-Vascular dementia affects more than 111,000 people in the UK.
+Vascular dementia affects around 150,000 people in the UK.

 Compared to Alzheimer's disease, which happens when the brain’s nerve cells break down, vascular dementia happens when part of the brain doesn't get enough oxygen and nutrients.